philronan/backdoor-writeups/backdoor-writeups/link-preview/README.md

 Description:
 ------------

-Someone has written a we caching service that stores a client-side copy of web content in a cookie.
+Someone has written a web caching service that stores a client-side copy of web content in a cookie.
 Can you use this to access a local file called `flag.txt`?

 Solution:
 ---------